vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 When using warn mode, you can configure the following controls:

 - **Bypass ability**
-  - Allow button in Edge
+  - Allow button in Microsoft Edge
   - Allow button on toast (Non-Microsoft browsers)
   - Bypass duration parameter on the indicator
   - Bypass enforcement across Microsoft and Non-Microsoft browsers

 - **Redirect URL**
   - Redirect URL parameter on the indicator
-  - Redirect URL in Edge
+  - Redirect URL in Microsoft Edge
   - Redirect URL on toast (Non-Microsoft browsers)

 For more information, see [Govern apps discovered by Microsoft Defender for Endpoint](/cloud-app-security/mde-govern).